01. Asbestos Use

 Compensation Following Exposure From Asbestos Vinyl Products

-Asbestos manufacturers have paid significant sums to workers and consumers.
-People who used their vinyl products and were later diagnosed with a related illness have received millions in compensation.
+Asbestos manufacturers have paid significant sums to those who used their products.
+Workers and consumers diagnosed with a related illness have received millions in compensation.

-One flooring contractor developed pericardial mesothelioma after many years of working with asbestos vinyl products.
+One flooring contractor developed pericardial mesothelioma after working with asbestos vinyl for years.
 He sued Congoleum and other flooring companies for compensation.
-When he passed away during the trial, his family joined the action with their own wrongful death lawsuit.
-In the end, his family and estate received nearly $3.5 million from settlements and a jury verdict against Congoleum.
+When he passed away during the trial, his family filed their own wrongful death lawsuit.
+In the end, the family and estate received nearly $3.5 million from settlements and a jury verdict.

 Victims may also be eligible to file for compensation in other ways.
-Some asbestos companies have set up asbestos trust funds after declaring bankruptcy.
-Companies use these trust funds to compensate people injured by their products.
-For example, after various lawsuits like the one mentioned above, Congoleum filed for bankruptcy and set up a trust fund.
+One option is through asbestos trust funds.
+Some asbestos companies set up these trusts after declaring bankruptcy to compensate people injured by their products.
+For example, Congoleum set up a trust fund after facing lawsuits like the one mentioned above.

-Mesothelioma lawyers can help individuals receive compensation from lawsuits, trust fund claims and other types of claims.
+Mesothelioma lawyers can help victims receive compensation.
+These funds can come from lawsuits, trust fund claims and other types of claims.

 Safely Removing Asbestos Vinyl Products

 Companies in the United States no longer use asbestos in new vinyl materials.
 But if your home has old vinyl flooring or wallpaper, it may contain asbestos.
-This is especially true for products installed before the 1980s.
+This is especially true if your home has products installed before the 1980s.

 Removing these materials can be dangerous.
 Damaged or aged vinyl can release hazardous asbestos fibers into the air.
 When asbestos can easily be crumbled into powder, it is considered friable.
 Friable asbestos materials pose a greater risk of exposure during removal.

 Only licensed professionals should handle, remove or dispose of asbestos products.
-Asbestos laws and regulations provide rules and guidelines for the proper handling of asbestos.
+Asbestos laws and regulations provide rules and guidelines for proper handling.

 Here’s what you can do if you suspect your home contains asbestos: